whw006/BENG-183-Project/ChIP-Seq-Lecture.md

    #### Example:
-   A study conducted at the Cabridge Research Institute in 2010 by Dominic Schmidt looked at the evolutionary dynamics of transciption factor binding sites accross multiple different species.
+   A study conducted at the Cambridge Research Institute in 2010 by Dominic Schmidt looked at the evolutionary dynamics of transcription factor binding sites across multiple different species.
   ![](./img3.JPG)

    (Figure 1 from [4])